Violence against robots: Mitigation

 The Starship Technologies food-delivery robots make a "screeching" sound when they are picked up, deterring theft or vandalism.
-Researchers have proposed making the robots appear as if they are experiencing pain to stop people from attacking them.
-Marieke Wieringa has warned against the mis-use of this strategy, which may be used to emotionally manipulate consumers, such as creating virtual pets that display distress when not fed, but must be paid to be fed.
+Researchers have proposed designing the robots to appear as if they are experiencing pain to stop people from attacking them.

+Marieke Wieringa has warned against the misuse of this strategy, which may be used to emotionally manipulate consumers, such as creating virtual pets that display distress when not fed, but must be paid to be fed.